Grains

 Serving Requirements

-The USDA’s document, Exhibit A: Grain Requirements for Child Nutrition Programs ("Exhibit A") includes grain ounce equivalents (oz eq) (required for the NSLP and SBP meal patterns for grades K-12 and the NSLP, SBP, and ASP preschool meal patterns) and grains/breads servings (required for the ASP meal pattern for grades K-12).
-The minimum creditable amount is ¼ oz eq or ¼ serving.
+The USDA’s document, Exhibit A: Grain Requirements for Child Nutrition Programs ("Exhibit A") indicates the required grain ounce equivalents (oz eq) for the NSLP, SBP, and ASP meal patterns for grades K-12 and preschool.
+The minimum creditable amount is ¼ oz eq.
 The serving must meet the required weight (groups A-G) or volume (groups H-I) in the USDA’s Exhibit A chart or provide the minimum creditable grains.

 - Exhibit A Grains Tool (USDA's Food Buying Guide)